Deep learning for laboratory earthquake prediction and autoregressive forecasting of fault zone stress: Prediction and forecasting models

+In previous work they use a so called "subwindows" procedure to address non-single valued functions.
+This means that one computes the ML features from the continuous seismic signal in two, slightly offset time windows.
+This is done because the targets (both shear stress and TTF) are symmetric in time within the lab seismic cycle.
+By using two subwindows the algorithm is able to differentiate between the loading and the slipping part of the seismic cycle.
+However, our DL models provide a more robust solution to this problem and one that has much more transportability.
+We do not need subwindows because the LSTM layer carries information about where we are within the seismic cycle.
+Thus we just use one window for each AE recording.\\

-For our forecasting approach we also smooth the signal using a running average window.
-Then we reduce the resolution to make the length of the sequences suitable for our ML models.
+For our forecasting work we use shear stress measurements, with past data as input and future times as target output.
+For forecasting, we do not use TTF data but rather forecast shear stress and therefore failure events directly from the shear stress.
+We smooth the signal in this case too, using a running average window.
+Then we reduce the resolution to make the length of the sequences suitable for our ML models (details in Table \ref{tab:win_len_shift}).
 In particular, we sub-sample the signal by a factor of 100 (upon smoothing to limit aliasing).

 A typical ML protocol requires at least two subsets of data, one for training, to learn the model parameters, and one for testing, to measure the generalizability of the results to unseen data (Figures \ref{fig:Signals' shapes} and \ref{fig:Signals' shapes p4581}).
 We also use a validation dataset to evaluate and optimize the model fit during training and to avoid overfitting.
 Validation is done with a small portion of data (generally $10\%$) not used for training nor for testing.
 The split among the three segments preserves the statistical properties of the dataset.

-To evaluate candidate models and build the ML algorithm with appropriate weights requires a loss function.
-We use a root mean squared error (RMSE) loss function comparing the output prediction and the ground truth data.
+A misfit (loss) function is required to build the ML algorithm and optimize the model parameter weights.
+We use a root mean squared error (RMSE) loss function to compare output prediction and ground truth data.
 From this comparison, we iteratively adjust model parameters (weights and biases) to minimize the loss.
 Features and target are generally normalized because their ranges typically vary widely and because normalization helps DL algorithms converge with better results.
+The final performance of our ML/DL models is evaluated with respect to ground truth in the form of our lab data (Table \ref{tab:exp results pt1} and \ref{tab:exp results pt2}).
+For evaluation metrics we use both the coefficient of determination $R^2$ and the RMSE.
+Summarizing, RMSE is used as loss, following common practise in ML, but also as a test metric representing the discrepancy between model output and ground truth.